JasmineElm/JasmineElm.github.io/_posts/2020-05-25-the_future_of_high_street_retail.md

 ---
 layout: post
 title: The Future of High Street Retail
-date:    2020-05-24
+date: 2020-05-24T00:00:00.000Z
 categories: writing
+synopsis: >-
-synopsis: "High Street Retail has been in steady decline for decades.
-To stem this tide, retailers should embrace omnichannel retail, which will allow them to compete in a market increasingly dominated by online giants and supermarkets"
+  High Street Retail has been in steady decline for decades.
+To stem this tide, retailers should embrace omnichannel retail, which will allow them to compete in a market increasingly dominated by online giants and supermarkets
+last-modified-date: '2021-06-12T16:39:54+01:00'

 ---

 Last year, before there was a hint of Coronavirus, I wrote an essay about how the high street can compete with Amazon, Tesco and other retail giants.